Did you earn less than $53,057 (if single), or $59,187 (if married) from a job in 2022? You could get up to $6,935 of it back.

 To request EITC materials or have a Revenue representative speak at your next community meeting, email Vicki.Riley@phila.gov.

 Philadelphia employers must provide all employees and non-payroll workers with the City of Philadelphia EITC notice.
-Employers usually provide the notice at the same time as they issue employee W-2’s or comparable forms.
+Employers usually provide the notice when they issue employee W-2s or comparable forms.